 - Fix your electronics or vacuum at the repair store

 - Practice the Green Routine, Strathcona County’s weekly waste collection service

 3rd Annual Waste Reduction Week shoe drive challenge

-In celebration of Waste Reduction Week, Strathcona County is partnering with Waste Connections of Canada, to host a shoe drive for schools within Strathcona County!
+In celebration of Waste Reduction Week, Strathcona County partnered with Waste Connections of Canada, to host a shoe drive for schools within Strathcona County.